 The Crap Sandwich

-During your first 5 years in the business, it’s all about the numbers.
+During your first 5 years as a financial advisor, it’s all about the numbers.
 Decades of studies within the industry show that for every ten people you contact, you can get three of them in front of you for an initial meeting, and one of them will become a client at some point in the next 3 years.
 So if you’re following those numbers, there’s going to be a heck of a lot of phone calls to a heck of a lot of leads.

 When you’re starting out, those are going to be to your family and friends, people you went to elementary school with (“Dude!
 I haven’t seen you since that time I flicked a booger in your eye!”) and your fellow college alumni (That is, if you were smart enough to keep the directory).